Maayavi: Plot

-Abhes Balaiya (Suriya), the guide conman thief, is footloose and fancy-free.
+Abhes Balayya (Suriya), the guide conman thief, is footloose and fancy-free.
 He and his acolyte Sathyaraj (Sathyan) have no hangups in life.
-Balaiya’s problems start when he and Sathyaraj land up in a huge villa on the beachfront.
-It is actually actress Jyothika’s (Jyothika) house.
+Balayya’s problems start when he and Sathyaraj land up in a huge villa on the beachfront.
+It is actually actress Jyotika’s (Jyothika) house.
 When they realize it, they want to replace what they have taken.
 As it happens, the actress catches them and creates a huge issue out of it.
 For their efforts, they are put behind bars.
-Jyothika does not like Balaiya at all.
-Balaiya goes out to take revenge on her and kidnap her.
-Just about when the whole industry and her family tries to trace Jyothika, she understands the real Balaiya.
-In the end, Balaiya comes to see her and gives her a gift, which is the photographs they took together.
+Jyotika does not like Balayya at all.
+Balayya goes out to take revenge on her and kidnap her.
+Just about when the whole industry and her family tries to trace Jyotika, she understands the real Balayya.
+In the end, Balayya comes to see her and gives her a gift, which is the photographs they took together.